Snorkel for Image Data

 In our paper, we describe how we combine labels from the different heuristics into a single training label for each data point.
 Moreover, we also incorporate knowledge about how the heuristics generate the labels into our statistical model, which helps us generate high-quality training labels.
 To explore how we define our statistical model using heuristic structure, we look at a specific example in which we have access to the images and bounding box attributes about objects in the image.
 In this case, we define our task to label images for the query “is there a person riding a bike in this image”.
 As shown below, these heuristics can operate over various DSPs, such as height and area, to encode relations among objects and assign labels to the images accordingly.

-When combining noisy labels from various heuristics, it is essential to account for any correlations that may exist among the different sources to avoid “double-counting” votes from these sources (details here).
+When combining noisy labels from various heuristics, it is essential to account for any correlations that may exist among the different sources to avoid “double-counting” votes from these sources (details here and here).
 Learning these correlations based only on the assigned labels results in a sample complexity that scales sub-linearly in the number of possible binary dependencies and exponentially in the degree of the dependencies.
 For real-world experiments, this translates to requiring an impossibly large number of samples to learn correlations that occur among many heuristics.
 However, we do not need to necessarily learn all the correlations when we know how the heuristic functions were encoded via their programmatic representation in a language like Python.

 Accounting for Shared Heuristic Inputs